Technical Standards

 Intellectual, Conceptual, Integrative, and Quantitative Abilities

-Candidates must be able to rapidly, consistently and accurately assimilate and analyze clinical data, perform observations, clinical measurements and calculations and problem-solve to make logical diagnoses and therapeutic judgments for patients.
-Candidates must be able to learn through a variety of modalities including, but not limited to, classroom instruction; small group, team and collaborative activities; individual study; preparation and presentation of reports; simulations and use of computer technology.
+Candidates must be able to consistently and accurately assimilate and analyze clinical data, perform observations, clinical measurements and calculations and problem-solve to make logical diagnoses and therapeutic judgments for patients.
+Candidates must be able to learn through a variety of modalities, including, but not limited to, classroom instruction; small-group, team, and collaborative activities; individual study; preparation and presentation of reports; simulations; and the use of computer technology.
 Candidates must be able to memorize, measure, calculate, reason, analyze, integrate, synthesize, and transmit information.
-They must recognize and draw conclusions about three-dimensional spatial relationships and logical sequential relationships among events, as related to human anatomy and function.
-They must be able to formulate and test hypotheses that enable effective and timely problem-solving in diagnosis and treatment of patients in a variety of clinical settings and health care systems.
+They must recognize and draw conclusions about three-dimensional spatial relationships and the logical sequential relationships among events, as they relate to human anatomy and function.
+They must be able to formulate and test hypotheses that enable effective and timely problem-solving in the diagnosis and treatment of patients in a variety of clinical settings and health care systems.
+They must be able to learn, participate, collaborate, and contribute as part of a team.

 Behavioral and Social Attributes

-Candidates must demonstrate the maturity and emotional stability required for full use of their intellectual abilities.
+Candidates must demonstrate the maturity and emotional stability required to fully utilize their intellectual abilities.
 They must accept responsibility for learning, exercising good judgment, and promptly completing all responsibilities attendant to their curriculum and to the diagnosis and care of patients.
 Candidates must display integrity, honesty, conscientiousness, empathy, a sense of altruism, and a spirit of cooperation and teamwork.
-They must understand the legal and ethical aspects of the practice of medicine, and must function within both the law and ethical standards of the medical profession.
+They must understand the legal and ethical aspects of the practice of medicine and must function within both the law and the ethical standards of the medical profession.
 Candidates must be able to interact with patients and their families, health care personnel, colleagues, faculty, staff, and all other individuals with whom they come in contact in a courteous, professional, and respectful manner.
 Candidates must be able to contribute to collaborative, constructive learning environments; accept constructive feedback from others; and take personal responsibility for making appropriate positive changes.
-Candidates must be able, with or without reasonable accommodation, to tolerate taxing workloads and function in a competent and professional manner under highly stressful situations, adapt to changing environments, display flexibility, and manage the uncertainty inherent in the care of patients and the health care system.
+Candidates must be able, with or without reasonable accommodation, to tolerate taxing workloads and function in a competent and professional manner under highly stressful situations, adapt to changing environments, display flexibility, and manage the uncertainty inherent inpatient care and the health care system.